Non-Renewal and Your Car Insurance

 - Moving Out of State: Not all insurance companies operate in every state.
 Some insurers only operate in a small handful of states.
 For example, if you made a change in your address on your policy to a state in which your insurer does not operate, this could be the cause of your non-renewal.

-Start looking for a new insurer.
-Being without insurance, even for a brief period of time, counts as a lapse in coverage ;and could cost you a lot of money on your car insurance in the future.
-You don’t need to start your coverage right away (you could set up your new coverage to take over when your current policy expires), but if you choose to do so, be sure to cancel your existing policy after your new policy is set to begin.
+Whatever you decide, you better get researching straight away.
+Being without insurance, even for a brief period of time, counts as a lapse in coverage.
+A lapse could cost you a lot of money on your car insurance in the future.
+You don’t need to start your coverage right away, you could set up your new coverage to take over when your current policy expires.
+If you’d rather just get a new policy sorted, be sure to cancel your existing policy after your new policy is set to begin.
 You’re better off without them, right?